 UWIN has forged partnerships with water stakeholders in 15 cities to conduct transdisciplinary research and disseminate actionable science results to communities.
 For example, our team led the New York City Stormwater Resiliency Study funded by NYC DEP and Mayor's Office to assess flood risks in the City and identify effective interventions.
-Similarly, a stakeholder workshop was conducted in Philadelphia to discuss how UWIN research and training can benefit various water programs in the city.
+Similarly, ongoing stakeholder engagement is conducted in Philadelphia to develop a web-tool to evaluate and adapt co-benefits/triple bottom line analysis for use in PWD's planning analysis of alternative stormwater management infrastructure.

-We have developed datasets and modeling tools that are available ale to the broader community as open-source information.
+UWIN has also developed datasets and modeling tools that are available ale to the broader community as open-source information.
 Out tools are currently used by thousands of annual users.
 Continuous support for these tools is provided to expand their application in other regions and studies.

-FUTURE PLANS (Y6-NCE)
+FUTURE PLANS (Y7-NCE)

-All projects will work on reporting the results of project activities in peer reviewed journal and will present the highlights of the studies at professional meetings and conferences.
-While some projects have completed their activities and are graduates during this reporting period, the activities of the remaining projects are reported below.
+All projects will work on reporting the results of project activities in peer reviewed journals and will present the highlights of the studies at professional meetings and conferences.
+While some projects have completed their activities and are graduates during this reporting period, the activities of the remaining projects, which have requested a no cost extension to complete research goals and objectives, are reported below.